Cheap Trick (1997 album): Background

 The album features a black-and-white themed cover and a stripped-down sound reminiscent of the band's eponymous debut album 20 years earlier.
 It was named after the 1977 debut.
 Rick Nielsen and Bun E. Carlos are represented on the front cover (rather than the back) of a Cheap Trick album for the first and only time, likewise Robin Zander and Tom Petersson are relegated to the back, but their gear appears instead of the band members themselves.
 Some have suggested that the band chose this approach treating their debut with Red Ant/Alliance as an opportunity to re-introduce themselves as a band to a new era.
 Red Ant filed for bankruptcy three weeks after the album's release.
 There was one black-and-white video shot for the LP; "Say Goodbye".
 The Japanese version of the album featured a different album cover, a black-and-white photo of the band members.
 The CD features outtake material before the beginning of the first track, accessible only through older model CD players; pressing pause as the first track begins and scanning backwards will reveal snippets of outtakes from several songs on the album.

 Speaking of the album to Billboard in 1997, Nielsen commented: "This is the first album of the second half of our career.
 We have a past, but we have a future as well.
 We are still angry and hungry; it is still exciting for us."
 Randy Phillips, the president of Red Ant, commented: "They have made a great album.
 I couldn't be happier to have them on our label.
 Cheap Trick is one of the best live acts in the business."

+It was the band's first and only album released through the recently formed Red Ant Records, with their prior album Woke up with a Monster (1994) being released through Warner Bros.
+Records, and all prior to that being released through Epic Records.
+Red Ant was formed in July 1996 by Al Teller, formerly of MCA Records.
+Red Ant had more than $100 million in financing behind it, via investment bank Wasserstein Perella, and was intended to focus on alternative and urban music.
+In the first half of 1997, it also released albums by artists such as My Life with the Thrill Kill Kult, Salmon and Slo Burn.
+Red Ant would release Cheap Trick in late April 1997, but was already facing serious financial difficulties.
+This was since their parent company Alliance Entertainment was in financial strife.
+Alliance was also connected to Wasserstein Perella and eventually filed for bankruptcy in July 1997, with debts of over $200 million.